Modool/MDOperations/README.md

 * 2018.5.11 Add README and adjust project class name.

 ## License
-`MDOperationQueue` is released under the MIT license.
+`MDOperations` is released under the MIT license.
 See LICENSE for details.

 ## Communication